RomainCyr/LTRSP-3589/1_sanity_checks/1_aetest_check_version_testbed/README.md

 ## Testbed

-The testbed contains the definition of the devices in the lab and how to connect to them.
+The `testbed` contains the definition of the devices in the lab and how to connect to them.
 The testbed is also a good place to store any information related to the devices.
-For example, the expected version of the device is stored in the testbed.
+For example, the expected version of the device can be stored in the testbed.
 This way, if the version changes, the script doesn't have to be updated and stays generic.
-Any information can be stored in the `custom` section.
+Any information can be stored in the `custom` section, such as the `version`.

 ```yaml
 xrd-1: